jillro/wordpress-petitions/readme.txt

 == Description ==

-Petitions is a fork from SpeakOut!
-Email Petitions which was not maintained anymore, itself fork of the SpeakOut! plugin by Kreg Wallace.
+Petitions is a fork from Guilro Petitions which was not maintained anymore, itself fork of the SpeakOut! plugin by Kreg Wallace.

 Petitions allows you to easily create petition forms on your site.